$d$-connectivity of the random graph with restricted budget

 \section{Preliminaries}

 First of all, we recall one instance of the well-known Chernoff's inequality. \begin{lemma}[see Theorem 2.1 in \cite{JLR00}] Given a binomial random variable $X$, for every $t\ge 0$,

 \end{lemma}

-Next, recall that for a set $S$ and a real number $p\in [0,1]$, the \emph{binomial random subset} $S_p$ is a subset of $S$ in which all elements of $S$ appear independently with probability $p$.
-The following lemma is a classical comparison result between $S_p$ and the uniform random subset of $S$ on $m$ vertices.
+Next, recall that for a set $S$ and a real number $p\in [0,1]$, the \emph{binomial random subset} $\mathrm{Bin}(S,p)$ is a subset of $S$ in which all elements of $S$ appear independently with probability $p$.
+The next lemma is a classic comparison result between $\mathrm{Bin}(S,p)$ and the \emph{uniform random $m$-element subset of $S$} denoted $\mathrm{Bin}(S,m)$.